By Cathy Eck

 Letting go is NOT a belief system; it’s an exit program (made up of a couple beliefs) that we insert into our OWN false mind in order to escape all other man-made belief systems.
 All beliefs systems are man made.
 We aren’t born with beliefs; we learn them.

 Beliefs were once divided into two categories.
-First-cause beliefs were dual, but they did not contain any judgement.
+First-cause beliefs were dual, but they did not contain any judgment.
 Black and white are dual and opposite; but there is no judgment that one color is better than the other color.
 They are equal in power, and we need both to create.
 You see these black words because they are on this white page.
-Second cause beliefs are dual, polarized concepts that contain an element of judgment.
-We are told that they began with Adam and Eve eating the apple of the Knowledge of Good and Evil, which took us out of the Garden of Eden or heaven.
+Second-cause beliefs are dual, polarized concepts that contain an element of judgment.
+We are told that they began with Adam and Eve eating the apple of the Knowledge of Good and Evil, which took us out of the Garden of Eden or heaven on earth.

 In the Story of Adam and Eve, God doesn’t tell the couple that they can go back home.
 Thus, we must let go of the belief that we can’t return to Eden.
-Second cause beliefs were crafted to be held on to, fueled, and lived by until we died.
+Second-cause beliefs were crafted to be held on to, fueled, and lived by until we died.
 Such belief systems assure our death because death is the only escape.
-And think about it.
+Think about it.
 You wouldn’t want to live forever within a belief system.
-They are boring and limited.
+Illusions are boring and limited.
 Life becomes dull when we accept belief systems.
 Beliefs are the enemy of creativity.

 We only want to live forever as the creative True Self, or what is known in the Bible as “the image and likeness of God.”
 The God of Freedom is the creative principal, which we all have within.
 As a True Self, we can reinvent ourselves over and over again…death loses its attraction.
 I know that sounds odd, but death becomes attractive when we’re stuck in belief systems.
 We want the pain, suffering, and boredom to end.
 We’d choose death if we weren’t so afraid of it.
 But initiation says that we don’t have to die to achieve that creative end, we can let go of our belief systems.
 We can free ourselves from the suffering and bondage of the illusion.